rschildmeijer/deft/README.md

 # Deft Server
 The Deft web server is an open source projected (licensed under [Apache version 2]).
+Deft was intitially inspired by [facebook/tornado]

 Deft is a single threaded, asynchronous, event driven high performance web server.